Content

 A number of staff and volunteers have taken part in Disability and Deaf Awareness training in order to make Seaton Wetlands accessible for all.

-Contact the Wild East Devon team to plan your visit and discuss access requirements.
+Contact the Countryside team to plan your visit and discuss access requirements.